 Poolish

-This Naples style pizza dough recipe is based on the recipe from Vito Iacopelli, a well-known Neopolitan Pizza maker with a channel on Youtube.
+This Naples-style pizza dough recipe is based on the recipe from Vito Iacopelli, a well-known Neopolitan Pizza maker with a channel on YouTube.
 He is a joy to watch and really is an expert at his craft.
-I highly recommend watching him on his Youtube channel as well as here, which is a full tutorial on making pizza at home as hosted on Pro Home Cooks.
+I highly recommend watching him on his YouTube channel as well as this full tutorial on making pizza at home as hosted on Pro Home Cooks.

 I adjusted his recipe by decreasing the salt, using a packet of yeast to make things easier, and simplifying some of the steps in the process.